-All my life I wanted to be a mom.
-Mothering dolls and stuffed animals were my favorite make-believe game as a little girl.
-It took me until I was 30 years old to finally become a mother and about 10 minutes of being one to realize that I had absolutely no idea what I was doing.
+All my life, I wanted to be a mom.
+As a little girl, mothering dolls and stuffed animals were my favorite make-believe game.
+It took me until I was 30 years old to finally become a mother and about 10 minutes of being one to realize that I had no idea what I was doing.

 Any parent will tell you that being a parent is the hardest job ever.
-It’s slightly terrifying to think that you are in charge of molding these little people’s lives.
+It’s terrifying to think you are molding these little people’s lives.

 It’s easy to get overwhelmed by the day-to-day routines of family life, especially during the back-to-school season.
-Getting back into a family routine can be hard – and a little boring!
+Getting back into a family routine can be hard and boring!

 All the activities are listed below, but you can also download a printable calendar to hang on your fridge.
 Let the kids help choose the activities they want to do.

 30 Days of Fall Activities for Kids and Families

 - Bake pumpkin cookies

 - Make trail mix and go on a family hike